-Leslie Public Schools' response to the findings identified in our audit is described in the accompanying corrective action plan.
-Leslie Public Schools' response was not subjected to the auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on it.
+Government Auditing Standards requires the auditor to perform limited procedures on the Leslie Public Schools' response to the finding identified in our audit and described in the accompanying schedule of findings and questioned costs.
+Leslie Public Schools' response was not subjected to the other auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on the response.